 I want to affirm a key biblical truth at this point, and then spend the next ten weeks or so showing you the truth in action.
 Here it is.
-There is not one detail in our lives outside of God's intimate control--not one.
+There is not one detail in our lives outside of God's intimate control, even when He seems distant, which at times, He does.

-And now, let the story begin...
+And with that in mind, let the story begin.
+Let's listen to Esther 1.